 Overview

-By implementing the capacity action plan, we aim to enable a stable, efficient, and skilled workforce so that all families have access to safe, high-quality core clinical services in the Ontario Autism Program.
+By supporting providers to build a stable, efficient, and skilled workforce, we are ensuring that all families have access to safe, high-quality services in the Ontario Autism Program.

 Creating the capacity action plan

-To develop the capacity action plan, we have sought and considered advice and findings from families, service providers and other experts, including:
+To develop our plan, we sought and considered advice and findings from families, service providers and other experts, including:

-Through these discussions and research findings, we have heard from families and service providers about the need to continue building capacity in the sector to deliver the needs-based Ontario Autism Program.
+Through these discussions and research findings, we have heard from families and service providers about the need to continue developing a stable and skilled workforce to serve children and families in the needs-based Ontario Autism Program.

-Building capacity is key for families in northern, rural and remote communities who are looking for support to access services in their community.
+Developing a stable, efficient and skilled workforce is key for families in northern, rural and remote communities who require access to local services.
 They have also reported a need for more service providers with the skills and training to work with francophone and Indigenous families.

 Objectives

-The capacity action plan has four primary objectives:
+The capacity action plan is informed by broad feedback and research that we have conducted.
+It has four primary objectives:

-2. enhance skills and training to increase the supply of skilled clinicians to respond to each family's unique needs
+2. Enhance skills and training to increase the supply of skilled clinicians responding to each family's unique needs.

 Initiatives

-To achieve the capacity action plan’s four objectives, the plan includes a mix of short-term measures that will have an immediate impact and support future growth and transformation.
+To achieve these four objectives, the plan includes a mix of short-term measures that will have an immediate impact and support future growth and transformation.

 We will consider additional initiatives in subsequent years as the workforce and service sector evolve.